Opening days leaders

 • Commitment to full participation throughout Opening Days training and program.
 This commitment includes attendance at all Opening Days activities, whether or not you are coordinating that particular activity.

-• Thoroughly prepare small group sessions with your partner.
+• Thoroughly prepare small group sessions.
 Facilitate these sessions with new students regarding academics, student life, registration procedures, adjustment to Willamette, etc.

 • Participate actively in your assigned Opening Days committee and in the planning of scheduled events.
-Complete all tasks assigned by the Opening Days Leadership Team or Coordinator in a timely manner.
+Complete all tasks assigned by the Opening Days Programming Team in a timely manner.

 • Communicate with your Opening Days group throughout the summer to personally welcome them to Willamette and answer any questions they may have.

-• Other duties that might be assigned by Opening Days Coordinator, Leadership Team, or Student Engagement & Leadership staff.
+• Other duties that might be assigned by Student Engagement & Leadership staff.

 Qualification Standards